ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

     - Write coil (05)
     - Write holding (06)
     - Multiple write coil (15)
-    - Multiple write holding (16) When the number of registers is greater than 12, the slave data does not appear; this is a temporary limit.
+    - Multiple write holding (16) When the number of registers is greater than 12 in function 16, the slave data does not appear; this is a temporary limit.

 #### Merge Table: